AI4Finance-Foundation/FinRL/README.md

 **Our Vision**: AI community has accumulated an open-source code ocean over the past decade.
 We believe applying these intellectual and engineering properties to finance will initiate a paradigm shift from the conventional trading routine to an automated machine learning approach, even **RLOps in finance**.

-[**FinRL**](https://finrl.readthedocs.io/en/latest/index.html) is **the first open-source framework** to demonstrate the great potential of applying deep reinforcement learning in quantitative finance.
-We help practitioners establish the development pipeline of trading strategies using **deep reinforcement learning (DRL)**.
+[**FinRL**](https://finrl.readthedocs.io/en/latest/index.html) is **the first open-source project** to explore the great potential of deep reinforcement learning in finance.
+We help practitioners pipeline a trading strategy using **deep reinforcement learning (DRL)**.

+FinRL provides a unified framework for various markets, state-of-the-art algorithms, financial tasks (portfolio management, cryptocurrency trading, high-frequency trading), live trading, etc.

 The FinRL ecosystem: